What is the Local Agenda 21 Environment Partnership Fund?

 When must I complete the project?

-The project must be commenced as soon as practicable and completed in full by 28 April, 2017.
+The project must be commenced as soon as practicable and completed in full by the 30th April 2018.

 What is a completion report?